 Such issues have come to the attention of the Competition Commission of India (CCI) recently.
 The CCI, in April 2015, passed a prima facie order which recommended a detailed investigation into the allegation that Ola had indulged into abusive market practises to garner greater market power in Bengaluru from substantial funding received from various investors.
-Apart from this, CCI has setup an in-house panel to understand the practise of cash-back incentive that are offered by various online companies from the point of provisions of predatory pricing under Competition Act, 2002.
+Apart from this, CCI has set up an in-house panel to understand the practice of cash-back incentive that is offered by various online companies from the point of provisions of predatory pricing under the Competition Act, 2002.

-Strong network effects exist in the market, which result in significant inequalities in profits and market share, even if any specific anti-competitive practise does not exist.
-In such a situation, if the competition authorities try to influence the market structure in any way, for example by inducing more competition, it might have adverse effect and may diminish overall surplus.
-Therefore, it is important to distinguish between a situation where a firm has adopted exclusionary practise to turn the market condition in its favour and the natural competition that exists in the market.
+Strong network effects exist in the market, which results in significant inequalities in profits and market share, even if any specific anti-competitive practice does not exist.
+In such a situation, if the competition authorities try to influence the market structure in any way, for example by inducing more competition, it might have an adverse effect and may diminish overall surplus.
+Therefore, it is important to distinguish between a situation where a firm has adopted the exclusionary practice to turn the market condition in its favor and the natural competition that exists in the market.
 After the said distinction and subsequent identification, the interventions required by competition authorities to correct these problems must be prompt.
-It is an established fact that the pace of growth of internet based businesses is much more rapid than the traditional sectors.
-The Supreme Court of India has noted that in the event of any such delay, the very purpose of the Act shall be defeated and there shall be possibility of great damage to the market, which will inevitably affect the country’s economy.
+It is an established fact that the pace of growth of internet-based businesses is much more rapid than the traditional sectors.
+The Supreme Court of India has noted that in the event of any such delay, the very purpose of the Act shall be defeated and there shall be the possibility of great damage to the market, which will inevitably affect the country’s economy.
 A major requirement for this is the adoption of a robust mechanism of findings by the competition regulation agencies to ensure that they keep abreast with the dynamic market conditions.
-One way to enforce this is by letting the competent authorities accept commitments from the firms whose conduct hint at possible concerns related to competition and thereby thwart detailed investigation.
+One way to enforce this is by letting the competent authorities accept commitments from the firms whose conduct hint at possible concerns related to competition and thereby thwart the detailed investigation.

-Further, while examining the practises of big companies with considerable capital, who eliminate their competitors by luring customers through their practise of below-cost pricing as introductory offers, CCI should give due regard to the economic principles that form rationale of these businesses and the impact their practises are going to give in the long run.
-This would include focusing not just on market share of these firms but the overall scenario such as status of funding of the industry, whether the primary goal is expansion and existence of incentives for the firm.
+Further, while examining the practices of big companies with considerable capital, who eliminate their competitors by luring customers through their practice of below-cost pricing as introductory offers, CCI should give due regard to the economic principles that form the rationale of these businesses and the impact their practices are going to give in the long run.
+This would include focusing not just on the market share of these firms but on the overall scenario such as the status of funding of the industry, whether the primary goal is the expansion, and the existence of incentives for the firm.
 CCI should also analyse the investment pattern of the firms who invest in these companies that expands their capital pool.

-In this fast paced digital economy and emergence of increasingly technical issues, it becomes difficult for authorities to intervene in time and prevent further harm to competition.
-Therefore, competition authorities should consider a possibility of adopting a system of voluntary settlement of cases.
+In this fast-paced digital economy and the emergence of increasingly technical issues, it becomes difficult for authorities to intervene in time and prevent further harm to competition.
+Therefore, competition authorities should consider the possibility of adopting a system of voluntary settlement of cases.
 This will encourage the firms indulging or having the potential to indulge in anti-competitive practises to alter their behaviour and avoid a detailed investigation.
-This would ensure that CCI is in a better position to avert the harm and before market structure has irrevocably moulded in one party’s favour.
-As for the cases that do go through a detailed investigation, there should be strict time bound periods for both investigation and issuance of final order so that the findings remain uniform and pertinent despite the dynamic economy.
+This would ensure that CCI is in a better position to avert the harm and before the market structure has irrevocably molded in one party’s favor.
+As for the cases that do go through a detailed investigation, there should be strict time-bound periods for both investigation and issuance of final order so that the findings remain uniform and pertinent despite the dynamic economy.

-Distinct economic features of high technology businesses should be taken into account and practises like deep discounting, cash back offers, when looking in to the allegations of adoption of anti-competitive practises by them.
+Distinct economic features of high technology businesses should be taken into account and practice like deep discounting, cashback offers when looking into the allegations of adoption of anti-competitive practices by them.
 For this, a robust economic analysis of the impact of increasing returns to scale and network effects is essential for understanding the present and future impact of these practices on competition and consumer interests.
-There can also be collaboration between the investors in the multiple firms that they invest in.
+There can also be a collaboration between the investors in the multiple firms that they invest in.

 Further, in appropriate cases, the CCI could rely on the essential facilities doctrine to facilitate interoperability between a dominant player, that is found to be indulging in the abuse of its position, and other operators in the market.
 This would promote the extension of network effects and would not limit the economy from being a one.

 The authorities must follow a future-oriented approach because of the central role that potential competition plays in the process.
-In practice, this means following an approach that is cautious and relies on power of self-correction of digital markets.
-There should be greater involvement of external IT experts that can understand the business model of the companies better, so that they can be regulated more efficiently and authorise can understand the future trends better.
+In practice, this means following an approach that is cautious and relies on the power of the self-correction of digital markets.
+There should be greater involvement of external IT experts that can understand the business model of the companies better so that they can be regulated more efficiently and authorize can understand the future trends better.

-Author: Ms. Simran Jain, intern at Khurana & Khurana, Advocates and IP Attorneys.
+Author: Ms. Simran Jain, an intern at Khurana & Khurana, Advocates, and IP Attorneys.
 Can be reached at [email protected]